alunmorris/Multi-channel-wireless-voltmeter/README.md

  The lost signal and battery warnings appear the same as in the Summary view.

 ## Repository overview
 The repositry contains C++ code for the Arduino IDE and circuit diagrams.
-The Transmitter and Receiver are in seperate folders.
+The Transmitter and Receiver are in separate folders.
 Read through the options to set and the compile settings guidance.

 They have been complied on Arduino 1.8.13.